 If your family speaks English or another language at home, it can be a challenge to set aside time for Spanish activities.
 Whether you are teaching your child Spanish or supporting a school program, hearing and speaking the language consistently is important, but at times fitting it into the day seems next to impossible.
-One way to speak Spanish with your child every day is to incorporate it into a bedtime routine.
+One way to speak Spanish with your child every day is to have Spanish bedtime routines.

 1. Take a short bedtime walk and talk about what you see.